-Blazing a New Trail at Allens Pond
+Volunteer as a Trail Blazer at Allens Pond

 Year-Round Volunteer Opportunity

+Help sanctuary staff, interns, and fellow volunteers blaze new trails and construct trail features along 9 miles of trails.
 Work is performed outdoors and may be physically demanding, at times, but is rewarding and instrumental in preserving the ecological integrity of areas in and around the sanctuary.

 Examples of projects include trail maintenance, boardwalk construction, removing invasive plants, burning brush piles, or planting native plants.
 Volunteers will gain new skills, connect with neighbors and connect with nature.